So this is Part II of my journey learning about the disease of Laryngopharyngeal Reflux (Silent Reflux).

 sodas, citrus, tomato sauce, vinegar, wine, etc

-Big rule of thumb is to have food with a pH of 5 or above.
+Big rule of thumb is to have food with a pH of 5 and above.

 - Dropping Acid: The Reflux Diet Cookbook & Cure